vienna-hev/15374IntoTheDeep/README.md

+#Stuff

+Uses the sparkfun repo for roadrunner :)

 # SparkFun OTOS Quickstart for Roadrunner 1.0

 The SparkFun OTOS or Optical Tracking Odometry Sensor is an optical-based odometry sensor with an integrated IMU.